JunsangYooUSC/RESNET18_KV260/src2/readme.txt

-version 2
+version 1
-- uses on-chip memory for activations
+- uses only off-chip memory
-- pragmas applied
+- minimum pragmas applied
 - no parallel
-- packing
+- no packing
-- use 8bit fixed
+- use float